Mamerto Adan is a feature writer who is back in college once again. Science is one of his favorite topics.

 Shounen vs. Bishounen

-Many of you probably knew this, but this is for the sake of the noobs out there.
+Many of you probably know this, but this is for the sake of the noobs out there.
 If you are a regular fan of shoujo anime, being a bishounen fan is life.
 Yet I know a lot of shonen otakus who are also followers of bishounens.

 1. Begin With the Wire Frame